oneapi-src/text-data-generation/README.md

 There are many ways of building a text generation system.
 In this implementation, we will follow the SOTA approach of using a pre-trained language model for text generation, and fine-tuning it with our news headline dataset using the Causal Language Model formulation.
 This will refine the model to generate text similar to our source dataset.
 The pre-trained model we choose is the popular `gpt2-medium` provided by the HuggingFace `transformers` project though many other models can be used.

 For larger and more powerful systems, more modern, but expensive pre-trained Large Language Models models can be used to improve performance.
 For example, `[gpt-j-6B](https://huggingface.co/EleutherAI/gpt-j-6B)` is a 6B parameter open-source implementation of a smaller GPT3 model, trained on a [publicly available dataset](https://huggingface.co/datasets/the_pile).
-However, use of this model requires [at least 48GB of CPU RAM to run the model in full precision.](https://huggingface.co/docs/transformers/v4.14.1/en/model_doc/gptj#gptj)
+However, use of this model requires [at least 48GB of CPU RAM to run the model in full precision.](https://huggingface.co/docs/transformers/v4.14.1/en/model_doc/gptj#gptj) A reference implementation has been showcased in the the [Appendix](#appendix) section.

 Our pipeline to build this system will take these steps: